hsayedi/Satellite-Data-Server/README.md

 These include different zoom-level granularities, e.g. state, county, and zip code level polygons.
 The backend server will compute a range of statistics: sum and count (of pixels), and min, max, average (of temperature in Kelvins).

+## Installations

+1. ```npm install```
+2. Java 1.8

 ## Run the Application

 Note: You may have to change some hard-coded references in map_interface/index.js in lines 256 and 263 to point to the vector and raster files in data/ directory.

+1. Clone this repository into your local machine using ```git clone https://github.com/hsayedi/Satellite-Data-Server.git```

-1) Run the backend server.
-Navigate to src/main/java/SatelliteDataServer.java and run.
+2. Run the backend server
+  * Navigate to src/main/java/SatelliteDataServer.java and run

-2) Start the node server.
-Navigate to map_interface/ directory.
-In terminal, run ```npm start``` to start the server.
+3. Start the node server.
+  * Navigate to map_interface/ directory
+  * In terminal, run ```npm start```
-You will see the server running at a given URL, shown in the image below.
-Copy and paste the URL into a browser.
+  * You will see the server running at a given URL, i.e. ```http://localhost:1234```
+  * Copy and paste the given URL into a browser

-3) In the web browser, add select StartDate and EndDate.
-Because the sample of raster data is from January 1, 2018 to January 6, 2018, make sure to select a dates in that range.
+4. In the web browser, select StartDate and EndDate Because the sample of raster data is from January 1, 2018 to January 6, 2018 - select a dates in that range.
-Example:
+  * Example:
-Select January 1, 2018 as StartDate
+      StartDate: Select January 1, 2018
-Select today's date as EndDate
+      EndDate: Select today's date

-4) Zoom into the United States (one zoom at a time) and you should see some state colors change.
+5. Zoom into the United States (one zoom at a time) and you should see some state colors change.
+  * You will see U.S. states
+  * When zoomed in further, the polygons should change from states to counties

 The screenshot below shows an example zoom level